Trump's first year in video review

 Trump's push to repeal Obamacare took priority in the early months of the administration.
 While a complete overhaul has been shelved for now, Congress is ready to strike down the Obamacare mandate in it's package of tax cuts.

-Also on the bright side for Trump, the Republicans' tax plan passed both chambers of Congress.
+Also on the bright side for Trump, the Republicans' tax plan is set to pass both chambers of Congress.
 He got Neil Gorsuch on the bench at the Supreme Court.
 And unemployment is at its lowest in 17 years -- the economy isn't doing too bad.

 Another of Trump's recurring campaign promises was to build a border wall between the US and Mexico.
 We've seen some prototypes, but no wall yet.